-200-201 Professional Development Seminar I & II 1 Credit per Vancouver Campus Only term group with peers and one faculty member who will also serve as the students' advisor.
+200-201 Professional Development Seminar I & II 1 Credit per term Vancouver Campus Only

+This two-term course will provide students opportunities to meet in a small group with peers and one faculty member who will also serve as the students' advisor.
 The course covers advisement and mentoring around Adler degree requirements and mission, orientation to the field of professional psychology, issues of diversity as it relates to the field and students' personal and professional growth, and overview of the ethical codes and professional standards of psychology.
 This course will also assist in orienting and preparing students for the Community Service Practicum.